About the People’s Parliament tour and workshop

 - You can check what availability we have left for Summer term 2016 bookings on our Short Notice Bookings page and call us on 0207 219 4496.

-- We will be booking for Spring Term 2017 in September 2016.
+- Telephone bookings for Spring term 2017 will open on Thursday 29 September 2016 from 8:30am .Please telephone us on 020 7219 4496 to book.
 Spring term dates are between Tuesday 3rd January to Friday 31st March (expecting half term 13th February - 17th February).

 Please note that Parliament's Education Service programmes are extremely popular and fill up quickly.